Capillary Malformation Clinical Presentation

 Phakomatosis pigmentovascularis

 Phakomatosis pigmentovascularis refers to the presence of a capillary malformation with a melanocytic or other type of nevus.
-This phenotype is another example of twin spotting, with the pathogenesis hypothesized to include developmental abnormalities, perhaps paired mutations of varied neural crest–derived elements, such as vasomotor nerves and melanocytes.
 The histopathologic findings of a capillary malformation in phakomatosis pigmentovascularis are the same as those for isolated capillary malformations.

 • Type I is composed of capillary malformation and nevus pigmentosus et verrucosus or epidermal nevus.